 G-sync is an adaptive sync technology created by the graphics card giant Nvidia.
 The technology was created to help prevent screen tearing and it did this by synchronizing monitor refresh rates to graphics cards frame rate dynamically – ultimately ending in some silky-smooth gameplay.

 To learn more about G-Sync visit our short article here.

 Freesync is another adaptive sync technology but developed by AMD.
 Freesync does the same thing as G-sync however its quality can vary depending on the monitor it has been implemented in.
-Unlike G-sync, it’s open source so monitors don't require a proprietary module from the developer themselves which creates a competitive market and reduces the cost.
+Unlike G-sync, it’s open-source – meaning monitors don’t require a proprietary module from the developer themselves which creates a competitive market and reduces the cost.

-If you are consistently getting more frames than your refresh rate then V-sync can be switched on as you won't experience any drops in FPS.
-For maximum performance from your game, it is best to have V-sync switched off.
-Having V-sync off can be more beneficial to anyone using a 60Hz monitor or with lower spec PC but you will experience tearing.
+If you are consistently getting more frames than your refresh rate then VSync can be switched on as you won’t experience any drops in FPS.
+For maximum performance from your game, it is best to have VSync switched off.
+Having VSync off can be more beneficial to anyone using a 60Hz monitor or with a lower spec PC but you will experience tearing.

-Whether you have V-sync turned on or not is down to if you notice tearing and if you can tolerate it.
-While turned on triple buffering should be used to compensate for the input lag and FPS dips that can occur and although this improves performance slightly it's still not as effective as turning V-sync off.
+Whether you have VSync turned on or not comes down to the visual experience your monitor provides.
+While turned on, triple buffering should be used to compensate for the input lag and FPS dips that can occur.
+Although this improves performance slightly it’s still not as effective as turning VSync off.

-If you don't like the downsides to V-sync then G-sync and Freesync are worth looking into however if you want to try sorting your tearing issue for free then try turning on enhanced or Fast sync in your respective graphics cards settings.
+If you don’t like the downsides to VSync then G-sync and Freesync are worth looking into.
+That being said, if you want to try sorting your tearing issue for free then try turning on enhanced or Fast sync in your respective graphics cards settings.
 You can always give smooth gaming a try and if you experience any noticeable input lag or dips in performance you can always turn it back off again so give it a whirl.